uviclibraries/versioncontrol-github/act-5.md

     <img src="images/act-5/8.png" alt="" style="float:right;width:240px;margin-left:10px;">

     -   Lastly, let’s publish the repository to GitHub by clicking on the **Publish repository** button.
-Now you can share your repository in sync it with other computers.
+Now you can share your repository and sync it with other computers.

 [NEXT STEP: Glossary](act-6.html){: .btn .btn-blue }